 Every Malibu comes with satellite radio and the latest version of OnStar with Turn-by-Turn navigation.
 However, there's no GPS navigation system, nor is there a back-up camera.
 Chevrolet says many people prefer to use their portable GPS units and relatively few want to pay for an OEM navigation system.
 We've heard that view from respectable drivers, but we prefer in-dash units.
 We've found OnStar works well, however, and we encourage owners to try it.

 Big knobs and buttons and an elegant design make operating the audio and climate functions easy.
 In fact, we found it easier and less confusing to make adjustments in the Malibu than in a comparably equipped (without navigation) Honda Accord.
 The Honda seemed less intuitive and convenient, the Chevrolet seemed more intuitive and convenient.
 Unlike the Accord, the Malibu has the audio controls at the top, which is better because people tend to fiddle with sound systems more than temperature controls.

 Remote starting is available.
 This lets the driver start the car by pressing a button on the key fob from the comfort of the house on wintry mornings, allowing the car to warm up while the driver sits inside sipping coffee.
 That same feature can be used with air conditioning on sweltering summer afternoons.

-NewCarTestDrive.com correspondent Jim McCraw filed this report after test driving Malibu models around Memphis and down into Mississippi; with Mitch McCullough reporting from Los Angeles and Kirk Bell from Chicago.
+NewCarTestDrive.com correspondent Jim McCraw filed this report after test driving Malibu models around Memphis and down into Mississippi; with Mitch McCullough reporting from Los Angeles, and Kirk Bell in Chicago.